DNSCrypt/doh-server/README.md

 There you have it.
 Your certificate hash is `444ebd67bb83f8807b3921e938ac9178b882bd50aadb11231f044cf5f08df7ce`.

 This [Go code snippet](https://gist.github.com/d6cb41742a1ceb54d48cc286f3d5c5fa) can also compute the hash of certificates given a `.der` file.

+## Why Certificate Hashes in DoH Stamps Matter

+### Background

+[DNS Stamps](https://dnscrypt.info/stamps-specifications) provide a compact, authenticated way to describe a DNS resolver.
+For **DNSCrypt resolvers**, the stamp includes the resolver’s **public key**, ensuring authenticity by design.

+For **DoH (DNS-over-HTTPS) resolvers**, however, authenticity normally depends only on the **WebPKI** (the set of trusted Certificate Authorities in the system).
+By default, **any trusted CA** can issue a valid TLS certificate for your DoH server’s domain.

+This is where **certificate hashes in stamps** come in.

+### Why They’re Important

+1. **Defends against MITM via extra CAs**
+   Many systems have extra root CAs installed by enterprises, antivirus tools, or governments.
+   Without pinning, these CAs can issue certificates for your DoH domain and intercept queries.
+   Including certificate hashes ensures the client only accepts the *intended* TLS chain.

+2. **Prevents silent domain takeover**
+   If your DoH hostname changes ownership, the new owner can obtain a valid certificate and impersonate your resolver.
+   Pinning the parent certificate’s hash (ideally a dedicated intermediate CA) ensures the client rejects impostors.

+3. **Restores DNSCrypt-level assurance**
+   DNSCrypt stamps always bind to a known key.
+   With certificate hashes, DoH stamps gain a similar property: encryption **and** authenticity.

+### How Certificate Hashes Work in Stamps

+* A DoH stamp can include **one or more SHA-256 hashes** of certificates in the resolver’s TLS chain.
+* A client must see **at least one matching certificate hash** when connecting.
+* Operators can list multiple hashes to support certificate rotations smoothly.

 ### Common certificate hashes